Junda001/Hello-World/README.md

 # Hello-World
-The first try of this site.
+The first try of this site.Learn to use it.